Resource Pools#

 For more info, see Auto-Generating Pool Roles.

-Step 5: Assign the Role to Users in Keycloak
+Step 5: Assign the role to users

 Additional Examples#